wdi-sg/project-1/README.md

 ##### Levels

 3 Levels with varying enemy spawn rates base on a timer.
 Past a certain point, enemies stop spawning and once all enemies are dead, the game is won.

+##### Game Design Log

+###### First Idea:
+Create a resource management game, where the player has to plant crops and then defend his crops from the enemies.
+Earning gold at the end of each level which can be used to buy seeds or defence for the next level.

+###### Idea Testing:
+The fighting mechanic was tested first as it was more complicated than the resource management component.
+While testing the fighting mechanic, it was found to be quite fun and the game was then decided to be simplified to focus only on the fighting aspect.

+###### Detailed Design
+Originally functions were used to create ```objects``` without the use of ```Class```.
+After refactoring the code to use a ```Class``` to define all characters, new entities and mechanics could be created quickly.

+###### Juicing
+Pets and sounds were added.
+Improved sprites.

+###### To do:
+1. Dog enemy (does not shoot, chases player and attacks)
+2. Additional sounds for getting hit
+3. Improvement to level design and difficulty adjustment
+4. Reduce the use of `setInterval` and improve game performance

 ---